vuxorpadd/example-laravel-app/README.md

 - Create public link to storage
 `./sail php artisan storage:link`

 You now should be able to access the app on http://localhost
+All sent emails are being stored in Mailhog and could be found at http://localhost:8025.

 If your 80 port is in use by other process set the `APP_PORT` in your .env file to some other port, then stop sail (`ctrl + c` or `sail stop` if running in background) and start it again (`sail up`).